2i2c-org/infrastructure/docs/topic/features.md

 Hence, this is an opt-in feature.

 (topic:features:cloud:scratch-buckets)=
-## 'Scratch' Buckets on object storage
+## 'Scratch' buckets on object storage

 Users often want one or more object storage buckets to store intermediate results, share big files with other users, or